logothings/logothings/Contribute.md

 ## Pull Requests

-If you are familiar with git, you may prefer to make a pull request with your proposed change/addition.
-We follow these guidelines:
+If you are familiar with git, you may prefer to make a *commit* with your proposed change/addition.
 We use the pull-request model, see [GitHub's help on pull-request](https://help.github.com/articles/using-pull-requests).

 In brief, you will: